Search for a topic below, or jump to a section. Click any question to expand the answer.

 Changing your passphrase:

-You can change your passphrase at any time from Settings > Security.
+You can change your passphrase at any time from your profile icon (top-right) > My Encryption.

 • Enter your current passphrase to verify your identity